-Study of the theories and principles of ethics areas of biomedical ethical concern: moral problems in the professional/patient relationship, in life and death, in allocation of scarce medical resources, and in medical and health care on a social scale.
+Study of the theories and principles of ethics as applied to the major areas of biomedical ethical concern: moral problems in the professional/patient relationship, in life and death, in allocation of scarce medical resources, and in medical and health care on a social scale.
 Current issues such as abortion, euthanasia and genetic research are considered.
 Prerequisite: Course requires Reading Placement Test Score-Category One (3 lecture hours)